Blood clots are rarely triggered by one thing. Evidence-based research declares them …

 Continue Reading about Healthy Lifestyle Choices Lessen Genetic Risks of VTE

-Percentage of a FIRST VTE considered unprovoked - not caused by commonly accepted triggers or specific events 2
+Percentage of a FIRST VTE considered unprovoked.
+2

-Estimated reduction in unprovoked VTE by simultaneously improving FOUR lifestyle areas (obesity, Western diet, sedentary lifestyle and smoking) in 25% of the general population 3
+FOUR lifestyle areas (obesity, Western diet, sedentary lifestyle and smoking) have been linked to a reduction in unprovoked VTE.
+3

 ~ Val Conley, Blood Clot Survivor and Founder of Speaking of Blood Clots